skynetapp/Lytepole-Feedback/Feedback list flow.md

 #### Step 3.1

 - Function **createFeedbackListDataObjectArr** will be redirected to action page which creates a list object array for the data get from wsdl and passes to view page.
-- Input parameters will be the list array.
+- Input parameters will be session id, module name, query, max results etc.

 #### Step 3.2